 Awarded to the best final year degree student in each School based on overall performance in final year examinations.

-Awarded to the Best student in first year examinations based on overall performance in each Department.
+4. The Vice Chancellor's Prize 1 Awarded to the Best student in first year examinations based on overall performance in each Department.